FORTH-ICS-INSPIRE/artemis/docs/basicconf.md

     - ip: ip_to_exabgp_N
       port: port_N

 Means: "receive feed from the N exaBGP monitors configured on these IPs and ports" (default IP="exabgp", default port=5000).
-To configure exaBGP sessions with your local routers please consult this [wiki section](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#receiving-bgp-feed-from-local-routerroute-reflectorbgp-monitor-via-exabgp).
+To configure exaBGP sessions with your local routers please consult this [docs section](https://bgpartemis.readthedocs.io/en/latest/overview/#receiving-bgp-feed-from-local-routerroute-reflectorbgp-monitor-via-exabgp).

 ### Historical BGPStream records

     bgpstreamhist: csv_dir_with_formatted_BGP_updates

 Means: "replay all recorded BGP updates found in all .csv files in this directory".
-W.r.t. the format of the updates in the files, please consult this [wiki section](https://github.com/FORTH-ICS-INSPIRE/artemis/wiki#replaying-history).
+W.r.t. the format of the updates in the files, please consult this [docs section](https://bgpartemis.readthedocs.io/en/latest/overview/#replaying-history).

 ## Full example